 - Name: Mara Mason, age 26

-- Profession: widow, who works from home, as a visual assistant;
+- Profession: widow, who works from home, as a virtual assistant;

 - Primary attribute: intense curiosity.